jeff-vincent/docker-lite-python/README.md

 `dl.get_container('my-container')` # get a container called 'my-container' by its unique name

-run a terminal command in a running Docker container.
+run a terminal command in a running Docker container called 'my-container'.
 Be creative

 `dl.exec_into_running_container('my-container', 'echo "Hello World!"')`